 Meanwhile, Protect Marriage Washington claimed that several groups have sought to publish the names and addresses of the people who signed its petition.
 Protect Marriage Washington and two John Does filed a complaint on July 28 against Reed and the state's public records officer in the U.S. District Court for the Western District of Washington, seeking to bar the disclosure of the names.

 Once the preliminary injunction was granted, Reed appealed to the Ninth Circuit U.S. Court of Appeals.
 The appellate panel issued a three-paragraph order on Oct.
 15 staying the trial court order.
 Protect Marriage Washington and the two John Does took the matter to the high court, arguing that requiring the public release of the names of the signers would violate the First Amendment to the U.S. Constitution.

-[Editor's Note: Full coverage will be in the May issue of Mealey's Litigation Report.
+[Editor's Note: Full coverage will be in the May issue of Mealey's Litigation Report: Data and Identity Security.
 In the meantime, the oral arguments transcript is available at www.mealeysonline.com or by calling the Customer Support Department at 1-800-833-9844.
 Document #74-100528-004T.
 For all of your legal news needs, please visit www.lexisnexis.com/mealeys.]

 Download the document now:

 Mealeysonline.com - Document #74-100528-004T